mackensen/uphillrocks/slides/index.md

 - There's a slide at the end with awesome Git resources

 Note: This isn't a git talk or even a development talk.

-Here are a bunch that are.
+## In the beginning...

+- We had no version control
+- We moved ZIP files around manually
+- Our themes and plugins were at inconsistent versions
+- Our confidence level: shaky

+Note: In 2012 it took us 6-7 hours to conduct the deployment of a new WordPress release.
+That's not accounting for overhead.

+## Idea!

-## An installation is a software project
+An installation is a software project

 ## Projects have dependencies

 - Core WordPress <!-- .element: class="fragment" -->
+- Themes <!-- .element: class="fragment" -->
 - Plugins <!-- .element: class="fragment" -->
-- Themes <!-- .element: class="fragment" -->
 - Random bits of junk <!-- .element: class="fragment" -->